volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 tag:
   - JavaScript
 promote: false
-metaDescription: Learn 13 most used Utility Types in TypeScript that can be used instantly to empower your next TypeScript project.
+metaDescription: Learn the 13 most commonly used Utility Types in TypeScript that you can start using immediately for your next TypeScript project.
 shareImage: /img/utility-types-in-typescript.jpg
-teaser: TypeScript is very flexible and apart from only allowing us to create new types, it also provides a possibility to transform existing ones.
-Such transformations are usually done with Utility Types, which are built-in and accessible...
+teaser: TypeScript is very flexible, and in addition to the ability to create new types, it also offers the ability to transform existing types.
+Such transformations are usually done with Utility Types, which are built-in and globally accessible...
 date: 2021-05-31T10:10:16.611Z
 ---
-TypeScript is very flexible and apart from only allowing us to create new types, it also provides a possibility to transform existing ones.
+TypeScript is very flexible, and in addition to the ability to create new types, it also offers the ability to transform existing types.

-Such transformations are usually done with Utility Types, which are built-in and accessible globally.
+Such transformations are usually done with Utility Types, which are built-in and globally accessible.

-In this article we will learn 13 most used Utility Types which will make your developer's life much easier.
+In this article, we will learn about the 13 most used Utility Types, which will make your developer's life much easier.

 ## `Partial<Type>`

-Partial creates a new type with all properties of given **Type** set to optional:
+Partial creates a new type with all properties of the specified **Type** set to optional:

 ```typescript
 type Type = { x: string, y: string };